-An important element of Ferrellgas' high retention of retail customers has been its ability to deliver propane during periods of extreme demand.
-To help ensure this capability, the Partnership intends to continue engaging in the brokerage and trading of propane and other natural gas liquids historically performed by Ferrellgas.
+An important element of the Company's high retention of retail customers has been its ability to deliver propane during periods of extreme demand.
+To help insure this capability, the Partnership intends to continue engaging in the brokerage and trading of propane and other natural gas liquids historically performed by the Company.
 If the Partnership sustains material losses from its trading activities, the amount of Available Cash constituting Cash from Operations available for distribution to the holders of Common Units may be reduced.
-The Partnership seeks to minimize its trading risks through the enforcement of trading policies, which include total inventory limits and loss limits.
-Personnel responsible for trading activities have an average of over 10 years of trading experience with Ferrellgas.
-See "Business-Other Operations.'
+The Company has sought to minimize its trading risks through the enforcement of trading policies, which include total inventory limits and loss limits.
+The Partnership intends to continue these policies.
+Personnel responsible for trading activities have an average of over 10 years of trading experience with the Company.
+See "Business--Other Operations."
 In addition, depending on inventory and price outlooks, the Partnership may purchase and store propane or other natural gas liquids.
 This activity may subject the Partnership to losses if the prices of propane or such other natural gas liquids decline prior to their sale by the Partnership.
 The Partnership may be unable to pass rapid increases in the wholesale cost of propane on to its retail customers, reducing margins on retail sales.
-In the long term, however, margins generally have not been materially impacted by rapid increases in the wholesale cost of propane, as Ferrellgas has generally been able to eventually pass on increases to its retail customers.
+In the long term, however, margins generally have not been materially impacted by rapid increases in the wholesale cost of propane, as the Company has generally been able to eventually pass on increases to its retail customers.
 There can be no assurance as to whether the Partnership will be able to pass on such costs in the future.